 - Increasing weight and blood pressure may indicate vascular congestion

-- Decrease in weight and blood pressure may indicate effectiveness of interventions
+- The decrease in weight and blood pressure may indicate the effectiveness of interventions

 - Initiate bleeding precautions per facility protocol